t0t0/t0t0.github.io/_posts/2016-5-6-terraform-docker.md

 ## <b>3.
 Terraforming Docker & Coreos </b>
 In the case of providers there is, as said before, no similar method to define dependency.
 That's why we solved this by using a <b>work-around</b>.
 We divided our providers into two separate <b>modules</b>.
 In the world of Terraform modules are self-contained packages of configurations that are managed as a group.
 By isolating each provider into a separate module we're able to first launch our AWS provider and our Docker provider afterwards.

+Launching our infrastructure in the correct order is done by executing the following command: `$ terraform apply -target=module.aws && terraform apply -target=module.docker`

 Firstly we'll create a simple `root.tf` file in the root folder of our project.